jgorman-tfs/FRD-Accomplishments/README.md

 **For making the map**

-Change symbology to Dot Density
+Apply the properties from the lyrx to the final layer.

-Send Map, number of communities, and acres to Hughes, Gretchen, and Rebekah
+Send Map, number of communities, and acres to Gretchen and cc Rebekah.